keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/_index.md

 | Task started    | The task has begun running.                           |
 | Task finished   | The task has finished.                                |

-## Create a Webhook integration

-To create a webhook integration, go to the *Uniform* page, select the *webhook-service*, and click the `Add subscription` button.
+To create a webhook integration, open Keptn Bridge, select a project, and go to the *Uniform* page.
+Then select *webhook-service*, and click the `Add subscription` button.

 {{< popup_image
 link="./assets/add-webhook.png"